Monochrome (Helmet album): Release and reception

 Monochrome sold 6,000 copies in its first week, a number comparable to the first week sales of the major label-backed Size Matters in 2004.
-The album generally received mixed reviews from music critics.

 AllMusic's Greg Prato gave Monochrome a positive review, writing "tracks such as 'Brand New' and 'On Your Way Down' could have easily fit on Meantime—while the title track offers some emo-esque melodicism.
 Monochrome proves once and for all that Hamilton is Helmet's main man."
 A more negative review came from Stylus Magazines Cosmo Lee in 2006.
 He asserts, "Helmet, one of the most influential rock bands of the '90s, has been sliding downhill since 1994's Betty", further adding, "Monochrome finds Helmet with a new label, yet another lineup of hired guns, but press that says the old Helmet is back.
 Well, it isn't.
 It can't, because the other original members aren't present.
 Hamilton always did most of Helmet's songwriting, but the playing chemistry of the old lineup was undeniable."
 Blabbermouth.net stated in 2006 that, "the new Helmet offering rises or falls squarely on the shoulders of singer, guitarist and creative wellspring Page Hamilton, who has reshuffled the band lineup once again for this sixth studio outing.
 But the parade of members through this alt-metal quartet doesn't seem to matter much, as it's Hamilton's voice and riffs that dominate the proceedings."
 They note that producer Wharton Tiers helps to recapture "the proper raw, distorted edge", however, the review also criticizes Hamilton for "treading the same ground he's covered extensively on the band's early records, without adding anything to the mix."
 In his July 2006 review, Drowned in Sound's Nick Cowen wrote, "the components that make up the bludgeoning sound that Helmet shot to prominence with, have pretty much become commonplace in metal" and that "Hamilton's singing has taken a bit of a nosedive too."
 However, Cowen still considered Monochrome be an improvement over Size Matters.